-The iTunes and iOS App Store ecosystems offer a virtually unlimited number of subscription-based services and applications.
-These apps help us learn a foreign language, learn to code, educate our children, and access handy media features.
+The iTunes and iOS App Store platforms offer an unlimited number of subscription-based services and applications.
+These apps help us to learn a foreign language, learn to code, educate our children, and access handy media features.

-While the convenience and security of monthly billing via Apple for these apps is valuable to many users, sometimes you find that you no longer need a particular subscription-based app or service.
-A lot of subscription-based businesses rely on users forgetting about their recurring payments, or determining that the fee is low enough to avoid the effort.
+While the convenience and security of monthly billing via Apple for these apps are valuable to many users, sometimes you find that you no longer need a particular subscription-based app or service.
+A lot of subscription-based businesses count on continuous revenue from users who forget to cancel their subscriptions and free trials.
+For many users, the subscriptions are a low-cost monthly fee and therefore, not worth the time to cancel.
 From Ron Lieber of The New York Times:

 Cancel iTunes & App Store Subscriptions in iOS

 - Tap on your Apple ID at the top of the page.
-Note that you’ll need to make sure you’re logged in with the account associated with the subscription you wish to cancel.
-If you’re not, follow the next step but tap Sign Out instead.
+If you have multiple Apple ID’s, you’ll need to make sure you’re logged in with the account associated with the subscription you wish to cancel.
+If you’re not, first tap; Sign Out.
 Then log back in with the correct Apple ID account.

 - Find and select the subscription you wish to cancel from the list of your currently active subscriptions.